mjastad/uptick/README.md

 # Uptick Application
 The uptick application is designed to be used as a boiler plate for provisioning infrastructure, and application deployment and devlopment.
 The application is architected using a Node.js server coupled with NGINX deployed as a proxy to allow for horizontal scaling.
 The application also provides back-end database support for MSSQL,MySQL, PGSQL, and Mongo.

-## Node.js
-Node.js is an open source Javascript runtime environment used to simplify instrumentating server-side and networking applications.
-The platform runs on Linux, OS X, FreeBSD, and Windows, and its applications are written in JavaScript.
-Node.js applications can be run at the command line.
-You can also configured Node to run them as a service, so that the application automatically restarts on reboot or failure - as if you were in a production environment.

-## NGINX
-Nginx [engine x] is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
-The Uptick applicatioin utilizes NGINX as a reverse proxy.
-Nginx can be deployed to serve dynamic HTTP content on the network using FastCGI, SCGI handlers for scripts, WSGI application servers or Phusion Passenger modules, and it can serve as a software load balancer.
-Nginx uses an asynchronous event-driven approach to handling requests.
-Nginx's modular event-driven architecture can provide more predictable performance under high loads.

 ![uptick](./img/uptick.png)

 ## Requirements